mehdishahdoost/ds-alg/README.md

 * Find minimum element in sorted and rotated array with O(log n) complexity
 * Find second Largest element in array with O(n) complexity
 * Find the number occurring odd number of times in an array
+* Sort a Stack using another stack
+* Implement a stack using array
+* Implement a stack using Linked List
+* Implement a stack using two queues
+* Sort an stack using another stack